p1nkun1c0rns/awesomeness/README.md

 - [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line and application launchers.
 - [ripgrep-all](https://github.com/phiresky/ripgrep-all) - rga is a line-oriented search tool that allows you to look for a regex in a multitude of file types. rga wraps the awesome ripgrep and enables it to search in pdf, docx, sqlite, jpg, movie subtitles (mkv, mp4), etc.
 - [marktext](https://github.com/marktext/marktext) - A simple and elegant open-source markdown editor that focused on speed and usability.
+- [gh](https://github.com/cli/cli) - `gh` is GitHub on the command line.
+- [gh-dash](https://github.com/dlvhdr/gh-dash) - A GitHub (gh) CLI extension to display a dashboard with pull requests and issues by filters you care about.

 ## Sec